souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week4/README.md

 plot out vs in
 ```
 ### CMOS inv Robustness
-1.Switching Threshold:- Vin=Vout Where the cmos cut Vgs=Vds and Idsp=-Idsn Depending upon the w/l of nmos and pmos the switching threshold will differ34
+1.Switching Threshold:- Vin=Vout Where the cmos cut atthat value Vm=Vin.
+Vgs=Vds and Idsp=-Idsn Depending upon the w/l of nmos and pmos the switching threshold will differ.
+When the ratio of Wp/Lp(increase) to the Wn/Ln is increase switeching threshold increase. as pmos have the more area.
+Rise delay decrease and fall delay increase .
+If the ratio is double then rise =Fall delay(This is the characteristics of clk inv)